kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 - [Removed Support for Opaque Tokens](#removed-support-for-opaque-tokens)

 > [!WARNING]
 > APIRule CRD `v2` is the latest stable version.
 Version `v1beta1` is removed in release 3.4 of the API Gateway module.
-All existing `v1beta1` APIRule configurations continue to function as expected, but are not visible in Kyma dashboard.
-You can display APIRules  `v1beta1` using kubectl, but you can no longer edit them or create new APIRules `v1beta1`.
-To make changes, you must migrate the APIRule to version `v2`.
-For the complete deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration Timeline](https://help.sap.com/docs/btp/sap-business-technology-platform/apirule-migration?locale=en-US#apirule-v1beta1-migration-timeline).
+>- All existing `v1beta1` APIRule configurations continue to function as expected.
+>- APIRules v1beta1 are no longer visible in the Kyma dashboard.
+You can still display them using kubectl, but the resources are displayed in the converted v2 format.
+>- You can no longer create new v1beta1 APIRules or edit the existing ones.
+To make any changes, you must migrate to version v2.
 >
 > **Required action**: Migrate all your APIRule custom resources (CRs) to version `v2`.
 For the detailed migration procedure, see [APIRule Migration](../../apirule-migration/README.md).
+For the complete deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration Timeline](https://help.sap.com/docs/btp/sap-business-technology-platform/apirule-migration?locale=en-US#apirule-v1beta1-migration-timeline).

 ## A Workload Must Be in the Istio Service Mesh